plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/threading_and_tasks.md

 *** note
-**IMPORTANT:** To post a task that needs mutual exclusion with the current sequence of tasks but doesn’t absolutely need to run on the current thread, use `base::SequencedTaskRunnerHandle::Get()` instead of `base::ThreadTaskRunnerHandle::Get()` (ref.
-[Posting to the Current Sequence](#Posting-to-the-Current-Sequence)).
-That will better document the requirements of the posted task and will avoid unnecessarily making your API thread-affine.
+**IMPORTANT:** To post a task that needs mutual exclusion with the current sequence of tasks but doesn’t absolutely need to run on the current physical thread, use `base::SequencedTaskRunnerHandle::Get()` instead of `base::ThreadTaskRunnerHandle::Get()` (ref.
+[Posting to the Current Sequence](#Posting-to-the-Current-Virtual_Thread)).
+That will better document the requirements of the posted task and will avoid unnecessarily making your API physical thread-affine.
 In a single-thread task, `base::SequencedTaskRunnerHandle::Get()` is equivalent to `base::ThreadTaskRunnerHandle::Get()`.
 ***

-To post a task to the current thread, use [`base::ThreadTaskRunnerHandle`](https://cs.chromium.org/chromium/src/base/threading/thread_task_runner_handle.h).
+If you must post a task to the current physical thread nonetheless, use [`base::ThreadTaskRunnerHandle`](https://cs.chromium.org/chromium/src/base/threading/thread_task_runner_handle.h).

 ```cpp